 - To make infection more difficult, SMEs should enforce a company policy on connectivity and the applications that can be installed on portable devices.

-- For take security one step further, install malware protection on all portable devices.
+- Take security one step further, install malware protection on all portable devices.

 Traditional wired networks are difficult to connect to without anyone knowing.
 A wireless network, however, is a more attractive proposition to an attacker.
 An outsider may be able to connect to the WiFi, beat the encryption, and gain sensitive information — such as the details of your clients.

 Wireless networks are typically protected by encryption and strong user authentication.
 The WPA2 protocol is the modern standard.
-Using it should be a priority for SMEs and individuals alike.
+Using it should be a priority for businesses and individuals alike.

 - Ensure that WPA2 is in use.
 Outdated WEP encryption protocols or unencrypted networks need to be replaced or reconfigured — they’re insecure and leave your wireless network open to attacks.